techbrett/OfficeDocs-SkypeForBusiness/Teams/app-powered-tasks-in-planner.md

 ##### Encode the reference URL

 You need to encode the reference URL before you can use it in the attachment.
 Percent encoding ensures the link is in a compatible format for programmatic use.

 Follow these steps to encode the reference URL.
-Here, we use the example reference URL described earlier.
+We use the example reference URL described earlier to demonstrate how to encode the URL.

 1. Percent encode the part of the URL that comes after `0?context=`.
 Don't encode `https://` or `=` (the equal symbol), or any of the characters in between.